sous-chefs/git/README.md

 ## Recipes

 This cookbook ships with ready to use, attribute driven recipes that utilize the `git_client` and `git_service` resources.
 As of cookbook 4.x, they utilize the same attributes layout scheme from the 3.x.
-Due to some overlap, it is currently impossible to simultaneously install the Git client as a package and from source by using the "manipulate a the node attributes and run a recipe" technique.
+Due to some overlap, it is currently impossible to simultaneously install the Git client as a package and from source by using the "manipulate the node attributes and run a recipe" technique.
 If you need both, you'll need to utilize the git_client resource in a recipe.

 ## Attributes